 Claudius Therme features loads of thermal baths that will make you feel revitalised.
 The water is supplied by a natural mineral thermal spring, assuring the water is consistently warm, all over the facility, whether it be an indoor or outdoor pool.
 Claudius Therme is a perfect way to relax at the end of a busy day sightseeing.

 The Klosterkirche Groß Sankt Martin is another great cathedral that stands in Innenstadt, Cologne.
 Despite being mostly destroyed in World War II, Great Saint Martin Church has been restored in its most established state and is now open for public viewing.

-Your curiosity of World War II can be satisfied at the Gestapo Prison as every corner of this facility is preserved in its original state.
-It is a place of knowledge in learning Nazism, and remembering the Holocaust horrors.
+Your curiosity about World War II can be satisfied at the Gestapo Prison as every corner of this facility is preserved in its original state.
+It is a place of knowledge in learning Nazism and remembering the Holocaust horrors.

 Editor’s Note: Cologne (or Köln), Germany is easily accessible from Belgium.

 - Drive – Cologne is about 183.76 km (114.19 Miles) from Brussels, Belgium.